JP-MRPhys/RiskManagerApp/README.md

 # Risk Manager and portfolio analytics

-A basic web-app to do portfolio optimization and risk analytics (personal project) unpublished
+Am api and web-app to do portfolio optimization and risk analytics (personal project) unpublished

 Technology employed